Jurager/teams/README.md

 [![PHP Version Require](https://poser.pugx.org/jurager/teams/require/php)](https://packagist.org/packages/jurager/teams)
 [![License](https://poser.pugx.org/jurager/teams/license)](https://packagist.org/packages/jurager/teams)

-Laravel package to manage teams and operate with user permissions, abilities, supporting multi-tenant dynamic roles, roles groups, capabilities, and permissions for each team.
+Laravel package to manage teams and operate with user permissions, abilities, supporting multi-tenant dynamic roles, roles groups and permissions for each team.

 Users in teams can be combined into groups, with their own abilities, access rights given to a user group overrides the rights granted to a user in a team.